pathminder/pathminder.github.io/_systems/individual-influence.md

 ### What Happened?

 The hostess's close friend is in serious financial trouble, which she has hidden, continuing to present a veneer of wealth.
 To fund her continued lifestyle, she began to steal from the hostess.
 When the hostess caught her in the act, the close friend lashed out with a nearby object and accidentally killed the hostess.
-Horrified at what she had done and afraid of being caught, the close friend cleaned up the blood, then activated a scroll of dress corpse (see page 212) from the hostess's first husband's supply of scrolls, applied poison stolen from the butler's supplies, and moved the body to the bedroom, all while avoiding the night guards through her careful study of their patterns used to assist her previous larceny.
+Horrified at what she had done and afraid of being caught, the close friend cleaned up the blood, then activated a scroll of [*dress corpse*](/spells/dress-corpse/) from the hostess's first husband's supply of scrolls, applied poison stolen from the butler's supplies, and moved the body to the bedroom, all while avoiding the night guards through her careful study of their patterns used to assist her previous larceny.

 ### The Value of Influence